contentstack/gatsby-source-contentstack/README.md

  >- Use Node v18+ and React v18+ while using v5.x.x of gatsby-source-contentstack.
  >- Please refer migration guide: [Migrating from v4 to v5](https://v5.gatsbyjs.com/docs/reference/release-notes/migrating-from-v4-to-v5/)
+ >- Added support for subsequent fetch calls when data is being published during ongoing init calls or build process.

 ## Install